 - A range of periodicals are held covering Anglo-Saxon England to Contemporary British History, both general and subject specific.
 Current copies of our journals are on open access in the library, and back issues can be ordered from the stack.
 Many are also available online within the building via the links on the catalogue entry.
 BBIH and JSTOR are examples of the online databases that can be used to locate journal articles.

-- We only hold published material, the National Archives holds a large proportion of the manuscript material, and its website includes gateways to material in repositories elsewhere in the country.
+- We only hold published material, but the National Archives holds a large proportion of the manuscript material, and its website includes gateways to material in repositories elsewhere in the country.
 The IHR has a lot of guides and finding aids that will assist with locating this material.

 - While the IHR library predominantly collects primary sources, Senate House Library has comprehensive holdings of secondary works.